Support for understanding your doing

 What are existential dimensions within artistic contexts?

-Spiritual dimension: any kind of transcendent feeling or relating towards a transcendence of the artistic situation (meditation, prayer, nature art, art as contemplation, Focusing or FOAT® as spiritual practice)
+• Any kind of transcendent feeling or relating towards a transcendence of the artistic situation (meditation, prayer, nature art, art as contemplation)

-The arts as expression of beauty are assigned to the spiritual dimension of life within existential philosophy
+Within existential philosophy the arts (as expression of beauty) are assigned to the spiritual dimension of life

 4. COMPASSION AND RELATIONAL EMPATHY

-Compassion is known as an attitude rooting in agape (selfless love).
-Compassion is generally seen as part of moral ethics
+Compassion is an attitude rooted in agape (selfless love) and generally seen as part of moral ethics

 The idea of compassion can be symbolized in the image of Sara's circle (Mathew Fox).
 Sarah's circle is a theological methaphor of the Old Testament standing for connectedness, social justice and inclusion